johan-liebert-m/file-manager/README.md

 # file-manager
-a special file manager for home server
+a special file manager for home server,
 note: unzip the file storage.zip